CTZxVULKAN/QRL-Share/README.md

 ## Libraries Used
 * [**Kjua.js**](https://larsjung.de/kjua/)
-> * Kuja.js is a small javascript library which is used for dynamic generation of qr codes for modern browsers.
+> * Kuja.js is a small javascript library which is used for dynamic generation of qr codes in modern browsers.